SOLEGUIDE

 What About PE Shoes at School?

-In most cases, a regular sports trainer that passes the features checklist will double perfectly well as a PE shoe.
-There is no need to buy separate PE-specific footwear unless the school requires it.
+In most cases, a regular sports trainer that passes the features checklist doubles perfectly well as a PE shoe.
+There's no need to buy separate PE-specific footwear unless the school requires it.

-Some schools require specific PE shoes, such as white plimsolls or canvas pumps for indoor PE.
+Some schools require white plimsolls or canvas pumps for indoor PE.
 These are almost never suitable for children with orthotics.
 Plimsolls have no removable insole, no heel counter, no adjustable fastening, and no depth.
-They offer none of the features your child's orthotic needs.
+They're essentially useless for orthotic wearers.

-If your child's school requires plimsolls for PE, a letter from the orthotist requesting permission for your child to wear their orthotic-compatible trainers is usually accepted without difficulty.
+If your child's school requires plimsolls for PE, a letter from the orthotist requesting permission to wear orthotic-compatible trainers is usually accepted without difficulty.
 This is a reasonable adjustment under the Equality Act.

 What About Football and Rugby?

-Cleated boots present a specific challenge for orthotic wearers.
-Football and rugby boots are typically narrow, shallow, and have fixed insoles that cannot be removed.
-The internal shape is designed to be as close-fitting as possible for ball control and agility, which leaves very little room for an orthotic device.
+Cleated boots are a particular challenge.
+Football and rugby boots are typically narrow, shallow, and have fixed insoles.
+The internal shape is designed to be as close-fitting as possible for ball control and agility, which leaves very little room for an orthotic.

 Options for children who need orthotics in their football or rugby boots:

-- Look for boots with a removable insole.
+• Look for boots with a removable insole.
 Some brands produce styles with a removable footbed that can be replaced with a thin orthotic.
-These are not common, but they do exist.
+They're not common, but they do exist.

-- Discuss a sport-specific device with your child's orthotist.
-It may be possible to create a thinner, lower-profile device specifically for use in cleated boots.
-This will not provide the same level of correction as the full device, but it may be a practical compromise.
+• Discuss a sport-specific device with your child's orthotist.
+It may be possible to create a thinner, lower-profile device for use in cleated boots.
+It won't provide the same correction as the full device, but it's a practical compromise.

-- Consider a thin, supportive over-the-counter insole.
-For some children, a good-quality OTC insole provides enough support for the duration of a match or training session, even if it is not as effective as the custom device.
+• Consider a thin, supportive over-the-counter insole.
+For some children, a good-quality OTC insole provides enough support for the duration of a match or training session, even if it's not as effective as the custom device.

 What About Swimming?

-Orthotics are not worn in the water.
+Orthotics aren't worn in the water.
 For swimming itself, your child will be barefoot or wearing standard swimming shoes.

-For walking around the pool and changing areas, pool shoes or slider-style sandals can be worn without the orthotic device.
+For walking around the pool and changing areas, pool shoes or slider-style sandals can be worn without the orthotic.
 If your child needs some support while walking to and from the pool, choose pool shoes with at least some arch support rather than completely flat options.
-These are not a substitute for the orthotic, but they provide more stability than a flat flip-flop for the short duration of poolside walking.
+They're not a substitute for the orthotic, but they give more stability than a flat flip-flop for short poolside walks.

 Frequently Asked Questions